9406012766/fabzero/Bandsawcutter.md

 Uses 100-3/4 inch blades anywhere from 1/8 to 1 inches in size Spacious 21-1/2 x 15-3/4 inch work table bevels up to 45 degrees Operates at two speeds of either 1480 or 3280 FPM.
 It creats perfectly straight cuts, and a miter gauge for angled cuts.
 The onboard circle cutting guide helps create perfect circles and curves up to 32 inches in diameter.
-T